josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind.md

 Because Tailwind is generally marketed (and spoken of by many of its proponents) as a framework that's achieved this impossible task of obliterating complexity in CSS from existence.

 If you would make this argument, I would dissent.
 But I also think you're probably right _in your case_.

-Going back to the central thesis of this post: if you and I can't agree on Tailwind, it's probably got nothing to do with the specific piece of software we're both looking at.
-It's much more likely about the differing goals and valuation of tradeoffs that we both bring to the table.

-Where you see style, I see a lack of substance.
+You likely don't work in the areas where the tradeoffs exist, so they don't exist to you.

+If you're a Tailwind fan, you probably see it the thing that finally rid of the hard parts, curbed the complexity, and made styling manageable for you.

+On the other side, if you're a seasoned frontend dev with a strong mastery of CSS, you probably see Tailwind as a brutal instrument that dismantled the best parts of CSS, diluted its power, and muzzled your abilities with it.

+Both of those are fully valid points of view.
+The question is really just in where you spend your time.

+The only _invalid_ point of view is that one or the other of these is fully, completely correct.

+CSS _does_ have myriad complexities and pitfalls, and Tailwind smooths those rough edges.

+But CSS is _also_ an incredibly powerful programming language, which Tailwind dilutes and diminishes.

+You don't get to change one without changing the other.

+## Conclusion?

+I acknowledge that Tailwind might solve _your_ problems, and I'm happy for you.
+Really, I am.
+But to me, Tailwind _is_ a problem.

 Where you see a helpful copilot that saves you from disaster, I see a meddling nuisance that thwarts me at the worst possible moments.

 Where you see a solved problem, I see tech debt that simply hasn't come due yet.

+Where Tailwind ostensibly saves you from context switching, it keeps me away from the places where I do my best work.

+Where you see complexity simplified, I see a once-powerful tool, dulled beyond recognition.

+Where you see protective walls, I see a constricting cage.

 We're both just observing the same truths from different points of view.